 Flatback Sea Turtle Distribution, Habitat, and Ecology

-Furthermore, it also exhibits decided preferences for its specific habitat requirements.
-This holds true due to the fact that it appears only in areas consisting of shallow tropical sub-tropical waters, with soft bottoms.
+It appears only in areas consisting of shallow tropical sub-tropical waters, with soft bottoms.
 It also lives only in shallow depths.
-In fact, it only dwells in waters possessing a depth of no more than 200 ft (60 m).
+In fact, it only dwells in waters with a depth of no more than 200 ft (60 m).
 This generally includes areas of lagoons, bays, and estuaries.